The University Of East Anglia

 Lasdun moved the teaching and research functions into a single 460-metre (1,510-foot) long concrete block following the contour of the site, with facilities for resident tutors.
 Alongside this teaching wall a walkway was built, giving access to the various entrances of the wall, with frontage roads beneath.
 Attached to the southern side of the walkway, six linked blocks of terraced accommodation residences were constructed to appear as one structure.
 The residences became known as the "Ziggurats" and were designed by Lasdun to recall "vineyards in France or a rocky outcrop on a slope".
 In 1968, Lasdun was replaced as the university's consultant architect by Sir Bernard Feilden, who completed both the wall and the library.
 He also created an arena-shaped square as a new social space.
 They would later receive Grade II* listed status.

 In 1963, the University of East Anglia Boat Club (UEABC) was founded; it currently has 60 members and rows year-round on the Yare River from September to July.
 The club has a boathouse and also has use of the UEA Sportspark on campus.
 In 1964, Arthur Miller's The Crucible became the first drama production to be staged at UEA with John Rhys Davies, the drama society's first president and one of the first 105 students admitted to the university.
 In 1965, composer Benjamin Britten was appointed music adviser for UEA and in 1967, he conducted the UEA Choir in a performance of his composition War Requiem.
-In 1968, there were two royal visits from Princess Margaret and Queen Elizabeth II who both toured the university for the first time.

 1970s

-Authors Malcolm Bradbury and Angus Wilson both founded the School of Literature, Drama, and Creative Writing and jointly helped to establish their creative writing course at masters level in 1970, which was then a groundbreaking initiative in the United Kingdom.
+Authors Malcolm Bradbury and Angus Wilson both founded the School of Literature, Drama and Creative Writing and jointly helped to establish their creative writing course at masters level in 1970, which was then a groundbreaking initiative in the United Kingdom.
 In 1972, the Centre for Climatic Research opened in the School of Environmental Sciences; the founder and first director was climatologist Hubert Lamb.
 That same year, UEA's consultant architect Bernard Feilden helped the university to win a Civic Trust Award for the design of the main campus social area (The Square).

-In the mid-1970s, the School of Computing Sciences first opened at UEA, and the university started offering postgraduate and undergraduate education degrees from Keswick Hall, a manor and country house that previously served as a residence of the Gurney family and housed the former Norwich Teacher Training College.
+In the mid-1970s, the School of Computing Sciences first opened at UEA and the university started offering postgraduate and undergraduate education degrees from Keswick Hall, a manor and country house that previously served as a residence of the Gurney family and housed the former Norwich Teacher Training College.
 The property was sold off in 1981 after the college's amalgamation with the university due to an enforced closure.

 The UEA Broad was developed by Atlas Aggregates in conjunction with the university between August 1973 and June 1978.
 The project involved excavating an 18-acre (7.3-hectare) area of gravel and was arranged as part of a "no money" deal where the aggregate company took the material leaving a landscaped body of water fed by the River Yare.
 It is one of the few Broads produced by gravel extraction rather than peat digging.
-Viewing platforms are located around the edges of the Broad, along with several Sainsbury Centre sculptural pieces.

 In 1978, the gift of tribal art and 20th-century paintings and sculptures by artists such as Francis Bacon and Henry Moore from Sir Robert Sainsbury resulted in the construction of the Sainsbury Centre for Visual Arts, one of the first major public buildings to be designed by the architects Norman Foster and Wendy Cheesman.
 The building became Grade II* listed in December 2012.
-The UEA's School of Fine Art also opened that year.

 1980s